Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Introduction

-As illustrated by Kristen et al. \cite{severson2019data}, cycle life for battery cells does not follow a normal distribution, which is a required assumption for many probabilistic data-driven methods (e.g., Gaussian process regression models) that provide uncertainty information associated with the predictions.
+As illustrated by Severson et al. \cite{severson2019data}, cycle life for battery cells does not follow a normal distribution, which is a presumption of many probabilistic data-driven methods (e.g., GPR, RVM) that provide uncertainty information associated with the predictions.
 While advanced data-driven methods offer high prediction accuracy of battery cycle life in spite of minimum knowledge of the battery degradation mechanisms, interpretability of machine learning models is still underexplored in the literature.
-Extracting relevant battery aging knowledge from a machine learning or deep learning model in terms of underlying relationships either in data or learned by the model can provide valuable insights into battery cycle life prediction.
-These insights can then be used to guide discoveries of aging mechanisms, improvements of battery manufacturing and development of fast-charging protocols.
+Extracting relevant battery aging knowledge from a machine learning or deep learning model in terms of underlying relationships, either in data or learned by the model, can provide valuable insights into battery aging.
+These insights can then be used to guide discoveries of aging mechanisms, improvements of battery manufacturing, and development of fast-charging protocols.

-This paper tries to tackle the aforementioned problems by proposing a quantile regression forest (QRF) model, which is produced by a machine learning pipeline, for reliable cycle life range prediction of Li-ion battery cells.
-The prediction intervals are constructed by using a quantile regression method that estimates quantiles of the response variable given values of the input variables \cite{koenker1978regression} \cite{koenker2005quantile}.
-The advantages of the QRF model over other probabilistic models are that asymmetric prediction intervals can be estimated without assuming any specific distribution (e.g., Gaussian distribution) of cycle life, being the output variable.
-Additionally, the QRF model is a non-parametric method, which means that the number of parameters adapts to the complexity of the training data.
-To interpret the final QRF model, permutation importance, and partial dependence plot are employed as model-agnostic methods to quantitatively interpret the final QRF model.
-An area-based performance evaluation metric is then proposed for assessing the performance of the quantile regression models over the whole range of prediction intervals.
-Point predictions are obtained based on the mean and median of the predicted cycle life delivered by the final QRF model.
-The accuracy of these point predictions is compared with non-probabilistic parametric Elastic Net regression models, whose prediction performance was successfully demonstrated by Kristen et al. \cite{severson2019data}.
-Lastly, prediction intervals are constructed to assess the reliability of the predictions.
+This work tries to tackle the aforementioned problems by introducing a quantile regression forest (QRF) model for reliable cycle life range prediction of Li-ion battery cells.
+The prediction intervals (PIs) are constructed by using a quantile regression method that estimates quantiles of the response variable given values of the input variables \cite{koenker1978regression} \cite{koenker2005quantile}.
+The advantages of the QRF model over other probabilistic models are that asymmetric PIs can be estimated without assuming any specific distribution (e.g., Gaussian) of the output variable, i.e., the cycle life.
+Additionally, the QRF model is a non-parametric model, which means that the number of parameters automatically adapts to the complexity of the training data.

 The novelty and contributions are summarized as follows: